ssmich/DTP/README.md

 games at a time or as a 'host' for a game of their creation which other users can sign up to play.

 Data Structure

-App homepage shows a carousel of photographs related to the app's function with a short intro/phrase overlayed that succinctly explains the app's intenetion.
+App homepage shows a carousel of photographs related to the app's function with a short intro/phrase overlayed that succinctly explains the app's intention.
 From the homepage, users can choose to host a game, view the available games, register, or sign in.

+By choosing to host a game, the user will be directed to the register/signin page.
+Users register by providing an email, password, and city/state, and contact info.
+The option to upload a picture is a stretch goal.

+The host page will include a form to input the game attributes.
+Users can choose to create a game as a 'host.'
+Required game attributes include: event name (e.g. Pete's Ping-Pong Pow-Wow), name of game being played (e.g. ping-pong), location, date, available player spots, and description which should include any associated costs to play or significant deviants from conventional game rules (e.g. 'all players are required to wear tutus').
+The user will be allowed to upload or choose from a collection of stock photos for their game index.
+The user is assigned a userID.

 The game index page will list all available games (a stretch goal is to provide a filter).
-If the user clicks on a game, the game's show page will include all of the game's attributes and a button to sign up to play.
+The game index page will include a photo If the user clicks on a game, the game's show page will include all of the game's attributes and a button to sign up to play.
 Everytime a user signs up to play a game, the count of available player spots will decrease by one until there are no more spots.
 A game that has no more available spots will be indicated as 'full' and remain on the page until the time and date of the event has passed.

-Users register by providing an email, password, and city/state, and contact info.
-Users can choose to create a game as a 'host.'
-A host provides the required attributes: event name (e.g. Pete's Ping-Pong Pow-Wow, name of game being played (e.g. ping-pong), location, date, available player spots, and description which should include any associated costs to play.
-The user is assigned a userID.
 Users can view available games on the game index page and choose to sign up to play.

 Getting Started